netenglabs/bgperf2/README.md

 * [MRT injection](https://github.com/osrg/bgperf/blob/master/docs/mrt.md)

 ## Updates
 I've changed bgperf to work with python 3 and work with new versions of all the NOSes.
+It actually works, the original version that this is a from from does not work anymore because of newer version of python and each of the routing stacks.

-It no longer compiles EXABGP or FRR, it gets PIP or containers already created.
+ This version no longer compiles EXABGP or FRR, it gets PIP or containers already created.
 Quagga has been removed since it doesn't seem to be updated anymore.

-To get bgperf to work with all the changes in each NOS I've had to change configuration.
+To get bgperf to work with all the changes in each stack  I've had to change configuration.
 I don't know if all the features of bgperr still work: I've gotten the simplest version of each config to work.